AnthonyBorton/AnthonyBorton/README.md

 ### Hi there 👋

 My name is Anthony Borton and I'm based in Brisbane, Australia.
-During the dya, I'm the Field Service Director for APAC-East at GitHub.
+During the day, I'm the Field Service Director for APAC-East at GitHub.

 Feel free to reach out to me with any questions about GitHub, Azure DevOps and DevOps in general.